The Best Places to Live in Cincinnati

 Indian Hill is one of the wealthiest communities in Ohio.
 According to census data, the median household income in Indian Hill is nearly $200,000—more than double the median income for Cincinnati as a whole.
 This wealth is evident in the community’s sprawling homes and manicured lawns.

 Another thing that makes Indian Hill unique is its small-town feel.
 Despite being located just minutes from downtown Cincinnati, Indian Hill has a distinctly rural feel.
 The community is home to several parks and nature preserves, and residents take pride in their “green,” eco-friendly lifestyle.

 Did any of those neighborhoods intrigue you?
 We hope so.
 We hope you found a wonderful place where you can live in Cincinnati.

 Prestige Storage has been in the business of making moving easy for Cincinnatians for as long as we’ve been around.
 When you jump from one home to another, it’s easy to misjudge space or to want a downsize.
 Maybe it’s none of that, and you just want to do an overhaul of your living space without getting rid of some of your more precious, sentimental belongings.
 Whatever the reason, we get it, and we’re here for you.

-If you need a clean, safe place to store belongings of any size, Prestige has you covered.
-Check out our Cincinnati storage facility near downtown, equipped to the nines with climate control storage options, top-of-the-line security, and a multitude of self storage options.
+If you need a clean, safe place to store belongings of any size, Prestige Storage has you covered.
+Check out our Cincinnati storage facility near downtown, equipped to the nines with climate control storage options, top-of-the-line security, and a multitude of self-storage options.